sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO Reevaluate get_view()'s implicated extract() and the use of get_defined_vars()
 	- Neither of these can be populated by the user, still, they are an exploit waiting to happen.

+TODO Add "mark as spam, put in trash, or discard/permanently delete the comment."
+TODO Add method used to mark as spam as comment-meta? -> Is this possible, I don't want to add more rows.
+	-> Otherwise, simply add a counter for each type.
+Store as array?

 = 2.5.3 =

 **Release date:**